RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab2-byodocker.md

 <img src="../images/ocp-nexus-app.png" width="300"><br/>

-## Good work, this error is expect; since the nexus console is on /nexus
+## Good work - this error is expected; since the nexus console is on /nexus
 Go to URL: {{< rhocpuri4app " http://" "nexus-demo-" "/nexus/" >}} to get the Nexus console.
 Of course, we have not provided persistent storage; so, any and all work will be lost.

 <img src="../images/ocp-nexus-app2.png" width="600"><br/>